joesingo/iou-tracker/README.md

 docker build -t iou .
 docker run -d -p 5321:7000 -v $(pwd)/ioudb:/iou/ioudb iou

-# If using a new DB then need to create tables
-docker exec <container ID> /iou/setup.py --tables
 ```

 This will start the app on local port 5321, and use the local file `ioudb` for